hocuscodus/qed-lang/tour.md

 val a = 3 * (5 + 2);
 ```

 Blocks defined with square brackets `[]` return the store itself viewed as an array (`[3, 6]` in our previous example).
 The array type is inferred based on the initial content (`int[]` in this case).
-The most popular use case for square brackets is to define an array of elements with the same type.
+The most popular use case for square brackets is to define an explicit array of elements with the same type.

 ```
 val array = ["Batman", "Robin", "Alfred"]; // String[] type